-The bill amends the Code of West Virginia by adding a new section, 47-11D-5, which mandates that motion picture exhibitors operating eight or more screens across multiple locations in the state provide open captioning for at least two showings per week of each film that is available with open captioning.
-Additionally, the bill requires that audio descriptions be provided upon request for any motion picture that offers this feature.
-To alleviate potential burdens on exhibitors, the bill specifies that they are not required to purchase new equipment if it would impose an undue burden or fundamentally alter their theater.
+The proposed bill amends the Code of West Virginia by adding a new section, 47-11D-5, which focuses on enhancing accessibility for motion picture exhibitors.
+It allows exhibitors operating eight or more screens across multiple locations in the state to provide open captioning for at least two showings per week of each motion picture that is available with open captioning.
+Additionally, the bill mandates that audio descriptions be provided upon request for any motion picture that offers this feature.

 Committee Substitute: 47-11D-5